Skip to content

 read_zeek_tsv

-zeek::ocsf::map // 👈 Maps Zeek logs to OCSF with a user-defined operator.
+zeek::ocsf::map // 👈 Returns OCSF events with a package UDO.

 All you have to do to get there is create a package with following directory structure: